ArthurSonzogni/chromiumos-platform2/dlcservice/docs/developer.md

-# ChromeOS DLC Developer Guide
+# DLC Developer Guide

+A guide on how to get up and running with a DownLoadable Content (DLC).

+[go/dlc-framework] to see if DLC is right the right use case.
+(If you already know enough about DLCs and is a clear solution for you, please jump right in)

 ## Introduction

-This guide describes how to use ChromeOS DLC (Downloadable Content).
-DLC allows ChromeOS developers to ship a feature (e.g. a ChromeOS package) to stateful partition as packages and provides a way to download it at runtime onto the device.
-If you‘re looking for detailed information about how to do this, you’re in the right place.
+DLC allows ChromeOS developers to ship a feature (e.g. a ebuild/package) to stateful partition as packages (ebuilds) and provides a way to download at runtime.

-### ChromeOS DLC vs ChromeOS package (ebuild)

-ChromeOS DLC is an extension of the ChromeOS package (ebuild).

-*   **Development** Similar to creating a package, creating a DLC requires creating an ebuild file ([Create a DLC]).
-Modifying a DLC requires upreving the ebuild like when modifying a ChromeOS package.
+*   **Development** Developers should follow [Development Steps].
-*   **Location** A Package is usually located in the root filesystem partition.
+*   **Location** Most packages usually install to the root filesystem.
-    A DLC is downloaded at runtime and located in the stateful partition.
+    DLCs are downloaded at runtime to the stateful partition and only install verifiable data (metadata) into the root filesystem.
-*   **Install/Update** Packages can not be updated or installed independently and can only be updated via Autoupdate (as part of the root filesystem partition).
-A DLC can be installed independently.
-Installation of a DLC is handled by a daemon service ([dlcservice]) which takes D-Bus method calls (Install, Uninstall, etc.).
+*   **Install/Update** Packages installed into the root filesystem will always be installed and updated with ChromeOS.
+DLCs can be installed on demand and are updated atomically with ChromeOS only if installed.
+All DLC installations are handled by [dlcservice].
-*   **Update payload/artifacts** All the package updates are embedded in a monolithic payload (a.k.a root filesystem partition) and are downloadable from Omaha.
-Each DLC has its own update (or install) payload and is downloadable from Omaha.
-ChromeOS infrastructure automatically handles packaging and serving of DLC payloads.
+*   **Payloads/Artifacts** The DLC infrastructure automatically handles all packaging, hosting, and serving of DLC payloads.

-### Organization and Content
+## Development Steps

-The workflow of a DLC developer involves following few tasks:
+The steps for developing a DLC involves the following:

 * [Create a DLC]
+* [Building a DLC locally]
-* [Write platform code to request DLC]
+* [Enabling a DLC]
-* [Install a DLC for dev/test]
+* [Install/Uninstall a DLC]
-* [Write tests for a DLC]
+* [Write tests dependant on a DLC]

-## Create a DLC
+### Create a DLC

-Introducing a DLC into ChromeOS involves adding an ebuild.
-The ebuild file should inherit [dlc.eclass].
-Within the ebuild file the following variables should be set:
+A DLC involves adding a portage package (ebuild).
+The package file should inherit [dlc.eclass].<br>
+(Note: modifying a DLC requires upreving the package)

+__See an example DLC:__ [scaled-dlc ebuild]

+Within the package, must include the `src_install` function to install the DLC content using a special path prefix set by `$(dlc_add_path )`.
+This means, that before installing any DLC files, you have to add the dlc prefix path to `into, insinto` and `exeinto` using `$(dlc_add_path your_path)`.
+Always call `dlc_src_install` at the end of your `src_install` function to pack the DLC.

+The following variables must/can be set:

-Required:
+#### Required:

-*   ` DLC_PREALLOC_BLOCKS` - The storage space (in the unit of number of blocks, block size is 4 KB) the system reserves for a copy of the DLC image.
-    Note that on device we reserve 2 copies of the image so the actual space consumption doubles.
-It is necessary to set this value more than the minimum required at the launch time to accommodate future size growth (recommendation is 130% of the DLC size).
+*   `DLC_PREALLOC_BLOCKS` - The number of blocks to reserve for A/B copies of a DLC.
+Each block is 4KiB.
+It is necessary to set this value more than the minimum required to accommodate future size growth (recommendation is 130% of the DLC size).<br>

-Optional (Add these only if you know exactly what you are doing otherwise do not add them):
+    (Note: This is the required number of blocks should be calculated *AFTER* contents of a DLC is compressed.
+TODO(kimjae): Create tool here to ease calculation.)
+*   `DLC_SCALED` - All new DLCs should be scaled.
+In the future this value will be on by default. __Please set this to `true`.__

+#### Optional (Please skip over these or read if curious):

-*    `DLC_ID` - Unique ID.
-Format of an ID has a few restrictions:
+*   `DLC_ID` - The unique ID, requirements:
      *    It should not be empty.
      *    It should only contain alphanumeric characters (a-zA-Z0-9) and `-` (dash).
      *    The first letter cannot be dash.
      *    No underscore.
      *    It has a maximum length of 40 characters.
+     (Note: Should almost never be manually set, unless the intent is to create a multi-package DLC, which is not recommended) (Default is `${PN}`)
+*   `DLC_DESCRIPTION` - Human reable description of the package.
+    Override iff the default `${DESCRIPTION}` is not enough to describe purpose.
-    (Default is `${PN}`)
+    (Default is `${DESCRIPTION}`)
-    (check out [imageloader_impl.cc] for the actual implementation).
-*   `DLC_PACKAGE` - Its format restrictions are the same as `DLC_ID`.
-Note:
+*   `DLC_PACKAGE` - *deprecated*, do not use.
-    This variable is here to help enable multiple packages support for DLC in the future (allow downloading selectively a set of packages within one DLC).
-When multiple packages are supported, each package should have a unique name among all packages in a DLC.
     (Default is `package`)
 *   `DLC_NAME` - Name of the DLC.
     It is for description/info purpose only.